fabmazz/gtfsisochrones/README.md

 Then, using the notebook you can compute the time taken from a certain point, starting at a specified date and time.

 ## Isochrone image generation
-The last part of the notebook also shows the isochrones, which are the points reachable within a certain time.
+With the output of the algorithm, the isochrones map can be created.
 Several isochrones are available in the `images` folder, showing the time taken to reach any point from the Porta Nuova station at different times during the day (20th January 2024).

 ![Isochrone of Torino](images/isochrone_portanuova_2024-01-20_11%3A30%3A00.png)